dmorozov/python-template-project/README.md

 - saishshinde15/Summmary_Model_Llama-3.2-1B-Instruct - bad!!!, small context
 - ?

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and quality checks
-5. Submit a pull request

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache 2.0 License.